Rustic Wedding Decorations You Can Make

 Muted, mellow hues make for centerpieces that are simply magical.
 Take inspiration from the soft shades of mauve and lavender seen here, and replicate this look for an ultra-romantic reception of your own.
 Use Dutch hydrangea, Sweet Annie artemisia, white astilbe, silver brunia berries, echinacea and copper amaranth.

 Display florals in vintage silver pitchers and vases for a classic, polished look.
 Loosely arrange white garden roses and polar star roses with green camellia leaves and Queen Anne's lace, then add a pop of preppy color with sprigs of lavender muscari.
 Design by CamilleStyles.com

-White garden roses, Queen Anne’s lace and ranunculus altogether give the feel of a frosted winter wonderland, and they bring a natural element to the table’s sage and ivory color palette.
-Create small arrangements in vintage silver vases and bowls, then place along the wooden runner.
+White garden roses, Queen Anne’s lace and ranunculus come together to give the feel of a frosted winter wonderland, bringing a natural element to the table’s sage and ivory color palette.
+Create small arrangements in vintage silver vases and bowls, then place along a wooden runner.
 Design by CamilleStyles.com

 You can also reduce costs by stripping down the amount of blooms in bouquets, centerpieces and table settings.
 “Pad” your bouquets with unique foliage, herbs, fruits and veggies.
 For table settings, try wrapping small potted plants in burlap – you can give them away as gifts later or plant them in your garden.

 A hand crafted, felt wedding bouquet is a beautiful way to create flowers that will last a lifetime.
 You can choose your own flowers, your own colors, and your own arrangement to create a unique bouquet that will be treasured for years to come.
 Get the step-by-step instructions >>